Investigating random drops in keyword rankings is just part of the SEO trade.

 Once you’ve made a list of the best-performing pages, you can conduct further on-page and off-page analysis to figure out why those pages are performing so well.

-If you’re getting stuck, reach out to the inventor of this script for tips or custom programming solutions.
+If you’re getting stuck, you can reach out to the inventor of this script for tips or custom programming solutions.

 What’s Your Idea?